Job Hunting with a Criminal Record

 Ban the box is an international campaign by civil rights groups and advocates of ex-offenders.
 The organization’s goal is to remove the criminal record checkbox from job applications.
-The premise of the campaign is to prevent ex-offenders from re-offending by allowing to gain legal employment.
+The premise of the campaign is to prevent ex-offenders from re-offending by allowing them to gain legal employment.

-Over the last several decades there has been an increase in the number of convictions for petty crimes because of tougher sentencing.
+Over the last several decades, there has been an increase in the number of convictions for petty crimes because of tougher sentencing.
 In addition, because of the September 11 terror attacks, there has been a rise in background checks.

 Further, it may be having a negative effect on certain demographics.
-For example, according to Ban the Box, Criminal Records, and Racial Discrimination: A Field Experiment before a Ban the Box initiative is put in place, whites receive 7 percent more callbacks than similar Black applicants.
+For example, according to Ban the Box, Criminal Records, and Racial Discrimination: A Field Experiment before a Ban the Box initiative is put in place, whites received 7 percent more callbacks than similar Black applicants.
 However, with the Ban the Box in place, this disparity increases to 43 percent.
 This essentially means, that Ban the Box has a negative effect on Black populations because of the discriminatory prejudices that there is a real-world difference in felony conviction rates.

 What can I do to overcome my criminal record while on the job hunt?

 First and foremost, stay out of trouble.
 Time will be your best friend when you’re searching for a job.
-By staying out of a trouble you will prove to potential employers that you are not a repeat offender, and are, in fact, a trustworthy person.
+By staying out of trouble you will prove to potential employers that you are not a repeat offender, and are, in fact, a trustworthy person.

 Secondly, be honest about your situation.
 Trying to hide your criminal record won’t do you any good.
 This is especially true when you know that your potential employer will run a background check.
 We don’t recommend opening a job interview with, “Hey, I have a misdemeanor, but I’m a good person!”
 However, if or when the question comes up, be honest.
 Hiring managers will appreciate your honesty more than they will a lie or a lie by omission.

 Third, put some distance between yourself and the people you hung around when you got into trouble.
-Being able to say that you’ve put that part of your life behind you, will show a potential employer that you’re moving toward a more positive life.
+Being able to say that you’ve put that part of your life behind you will show a potential employer that you’re moving toward a more positive life.

 Fourth, and maybe most important, don’t give up!
 Even a bad interview can teach you a lesson.
 Keep going until you reach your goal.
 And then set a new goal.